The Space Show Broadcast 1192 (Special Edition)

 Dr. Pat Patterson

-Dr. Pat Patterson is currently the manager of the Small Satellite and Associated Technologies group within Utah State University’s Space Dynamics Laboratory (USU/SDL), and is the Chairman of the annual AIAA/USU Conference on Small Satellites.
+Dr. Patterson is currently the Director of the Technology Innovation Division within Utah State University’s Space Dynamics Laboratory (USU/SDL), and is the Chairman of the annual AIAA/USU Conference on Small Satellites.
 He has also held positions as the Director of the Innovative Science and Engineering Division as well as the Director of Business Development at USU/SDL.
-He also served on the AIAA Space Systems Technical Committee for a three year term.
-Since the early 1990s he has been involved in research, operations, and management associated with small spacecraft and sounding rockets.
-The research for his Ph.D. dissertation was done based on data collected during the flights of the Coupling of Dynamics and Aurora (CODA) I and II missions.
-His doctoral research investigated the effects of disturbances caused by sounding rockets on the measurement of atomic oxygen using the resonant fluorescence technique in the mesosphere and lower thermosphere.
+In his 20 years of space experience he has been involved in the research, operations, and management associated with space based infrared sensors, small spacecraft and sounding rockets.
+His doctoral research was based on the rocket flights of the CODA I and II science missions, where he investigated the effects of disturbances caused by sounding rockets on the measurement of atomic oxygen using the resonant fluorescence technique in the mesosphere and lower thermosphere.